floriandejonckheere/metal_archives/README.md

 ## Lazy loading

 By default when an model (Artist, Band, ...) is created, no data is fetched.
 This leads to instantiation of a model with an invalid ID not throwing any errors.
 Calling any attribute other than `id` will cause all data to be fetched and any errors to be thrown.
 Refer to the respective methods to find out what errors are thrown in what circumstances.

+Models can be forced to load all data by calling the `:load!` method.

 ## Testing
 ```